Zeeohn/healthguru-blog/README.md

 ## Project Details

-TechHub-blog is a complete tech blog website.
-Here we will see three post types: `blogs`, `categories`, and `authors`.
-We will create relations between these three post types.
-So that we can create a blog post with a category and an author.
-Also we will make a `search feature` where we can search against all these three post types.
+Official Health Blog website for HealthGuru.

-To create this website we will use `JAMstack`.
-We will use `Gatsby.js` for the frontend and `Sanity.io` for the headless CMS.
-And to source our content we will use `graphql`.
+Site was created using the `JAMstack`.
+I used `Gatsby.js` for the frontend and `Sanity.io` for the headless CMS.
+And the content was sourced from the CMS using `graphql`.
+Site is hosted on `vercel` and connected to the CMS via webhooks!

 ## Technologies/frameworks used include;